 CIU has entered into partnerships with institutions to ensure smooth transitions for transfer of credits between the institutions.
 Please note that the transfer of credits remains at the discretion of the receiving institution.
-Students should contact their Executive Student Advisor for information on articulation agreements.
+Students should contact the Registrar's Office for information on articulation agreements.